sabre-io/Baikal/README.md

 This is a **development version** of Baïkal 2 - **NOT FOR PRODUCTION USE**.

-Baïkal2 is based on SabreDAV and Symfony2.
-Baïkal is designed to be usable on PAAS hosting out-of-the-box.
+Baïkal 2 is based on SabreDAV and Symfony2.
+Baïkal 2 is designed to be usable on PAAS hosting out-of-the-box (https://www.heroku.com/, https://appsdeck.eu/, etc.).

 ## Installation (development)